Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 For a child who likes pretend play

 Choose the Hot Wheels City Super Loop Fire Station.
-The theme gives kids more to do than race, since they can pretend the fire truck is heading out, parking, filling up, or going through the loop again.
+The theme gives kids more to do than race.
+They can pretend the fire truck is heading out, parking, filling up, or going through the loop again.

 For a child with lots of Hot Wheels cars

 Choose the Hot Wheels City Ultimate Garage or the Hot Wheels City Track Stunt Garage.
-The Ultimate Garage is the big version with more action and storage.
-The Stunt Garage is better if you want a garage-style set without going as large.
-Either makes sense once cars are already all over the floor and the child likes lining them up or sorting them.
+The Ultimate Garage is the larger version with more action and storage.
+The Stunt Garage is a better fit if you want garage-style play without committing to the full footprint.
+Either makes sense once a child already has cars scattered across the floor and enjoys lining them up or sorting them.

 FAQ